nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 100 members and tasks without a noticeable sluggishness in performance for typical usage.
 3. Application data should be saved locally.
-4. Application should be able to run normally without any internet.
+4. Application should be able to run normally without an internet connection.

 ### Glossary
 * **Mainstream OS**: Windows, Linux, Unix, OS-X